 Spring-loaded mouse traps are the most common type available.
 They’re made from a wood board with a powerful spring hinge at its center connected to a pressure trigger.

 The slightest amount of pressure will set them off and send a metal bar crashing into the skull or neck of the unsuspecting mouse.

 Be very careful when using these in your yard!
-Yes, you want to catch the field mice or to control mice in general, but you do not want to catch a neighborhood pet or child!
+Yes, you want to catch the field mice or control mice in general, but you do not want to catch a neighborhood pet or child!